BenFredj-Eskander/BondValuation/UserGuide.md

 ## Instructions
 Follow these instructions in order to download the "bond_valuation_output.csv" output file:

-Start by extracting the zipped file "BondValuation.zip", that will give you the folder/directory "BondValuation".
+Start by extracting the zipped file "BondValuation-main.zip", that will give you the folder/directory "BondValuation-main".

 Using the command prompt or Terminal, execute the following steps:

-1- Go to the BondValuation directory: ```cd BondValuation ```
+1- Go to the BondValuation directory: ```cd BondValuation-main ```

 2- Build the solution: ```dotnet build ```